[collection] Fate/stay night: Realta Nua — when animation agrees to be seen differently

 From possession to memory

-Understanding that animation is not a miracle, but an accumulation of patient gestures.
+To understand that animation is not a miracle, but an accumulation of patient gestures.
+To understand that movement is something constructed, never something self-evident.

 With hindsight, I consider this artbook an essential piece in ufotable’s body of work.